-The purpose of this policy is to establish a system for reporting Disclosures of Improper Conduct or Detrimental Action under the Protected Disclosures Act 2012 (Vic.).
+The purpose of this policy is to encourage and facilitate the making of Disclosures of Improper Conduct or Detrimental Action by public officers and public bodies, including Museums Victoria, its staff, Board Members and anyone engaged to perform work at Museums Victoria, in line with the Protected Disclosures Act 2012 (Vic.).

 Museums Victoria recognises the value of transparency and accountability in its administrative and management practices, and supports the making of Disclosures that reveal Corrupt Conduct or Improper Conduct.
-Museums Victoria is committed to the aims and objectives of the Protected Disclosures Act 2012 (Vic.) and does not tolerate Improper Conduct by its staff, nor victimisation of those who come forward to disclose such conduct.
+Museums Victoria is committed to the aims and objectives of the Protected Disclosures Act 2012 (Vic.) and the guidelines of the Independent Broad-based Anti-corruption Commission (IBAC) and does not tolerate Improper Conduct by its staff, nor victimisation of those who come forward to disclose such conduct.

 Key Policy Principles

-- Disclosures may be made by staff, anyone who is engaged to perform work at Museums victoria, research fellows, volunteers, or by members of the public.
+- Disclosures about Improper Conduct engaged in or Detrimental Action taken by Museums Victoria or its staff can be made by an individual or a group of individuals, including staff, anyone who is engaged to perform work at Museums Victoria, or by members of the public.

 - A ‘Protected Disclosure’ is a report made by a person about Improper Conduct of public bodies or public officers to any of the organisations specified in Part 2 of the Protected Disclosures 2012 Act (Vic.).